holium/realm/lib/presence/README.md

 ## Example usage #2

-If you want to broadcast an type of data to other users, you can use the `useBroadcast` hook.
-Pass the hook an `onBroadcast` callback to handle incoming broadcasts, and it will return a typed `broadcast` function that you can use to send data to other users.
+If you want to broadcast any arbitrary type of data to other Realm users, you can use the `useBroadcast` hook.
+Pass the hook a unique `channelId` and an `onBroadcast` callback to handle incoming broadcasts, and it will return a typed `broadcast` function that you can use to send data to other users.

 ```tsx
 import { useBroadcast } from '@holium/realm-presence';